pmmrp/pmmrp.github.io/README.md

 Implementing this approach alongside conventional acute care protocols can do no harm.

 *Some top research priorities identified by the James Lind Alliance Priority Setting Partnerships (funded by the National Institute for Health and Care Research (NIHR) across the three areas of [physiotherapy](https://www.jla.nihr.ac.uk/priority-setting-partnerships/physiotherapy/Physiotherapy-top-10-priorities.htm), [nutrition/supplements](https://www.jla.nihr.ac.uk/priority-setting-partnerships/nutritional-screening-and-malnutrition/top-10.htm), and [depression and anxiety disorders (DADs)](https://www.jla.nihr.ac.uk/priority-setting-partnerships/depression/top-10-priorities/), with an already robust [evidence base](https://www.pmmrp.github.io) demanding further study:*
-- *When health problems are developing, at what point is physiotherapy most/least effective for improving patient results compared to no physiotherapy?*
+- *When health problems are developing, at what point is physiotherapy most/least effective for improving patient results compared to no physiotherapy?
+Should physiotherapy be incorporated into certain patient bathing schedules?*
 - *How can early intervention be initiated in vulnerable groups to help prevent malnutrition, and how useful are nutritional supplements?*
 - *What are the most effective ways to prevent occurrence and recurrence of depression, and what are the best early interventions (treatments and therapies)?*